 Just north of Bega is the stunning Brogo Dam which offers picnic facilities and a ramp from which to launch your canoe or row boat.
 You can hire canoes to explore the dam and gain access to remote pockets of bush, teeming with wildlife.
 This is really getting away from it all!

 A short drive out of Bega takes you to Mumbulla Creek Falls, the key feature of Biamanga National Park.
 It is a place rich in Aboriginal lore and life, and one that is readily accessible by people with mobility challenges as it has a boardwalk and paved picnic area.
 To get there from Bega, drive north-east along Dr George Mountain Road, turn left on to Mumbulla Creek Road and follow the signs to the Biamanga Cultural Area.
+The Aboriginal custodians request that visitors, through respect, do not swim in the Mumbulla Falls area – a site that is sacred to the Yuin People

 There are plenty of well kept sporting arenas in Bega.
 There is a large skate park, swimming pool, squash courts, tennis courts, bowls and an 18 hole golf course.